vapoursynth/vapoursynth/doc/gpufilters.rst

      (``cudaWaitExternalSemaphoresAsync`` with the pair's value), signal your own exportable timeline at the end
      (``cudaSignalExternalSemaphoresAsync``), publish that (semaphore, value)
-     with setGPUPlaneProducer, and return immediately.
+     on the output's planes with setGPUPlaneProducer, and return immediately.
 Nothing blocks; the graph pipelines across the API boundary exactly as it does between Vulkan filters.
-Create your timeline with createGPUTimeline, which asks for export wherever ``VSVulkanCoreInfo::semaphoreExportHandleType`` says
+Create your timeline with createGPUTimeline, which asks for export wherever
-     the device allows it, and take on the one asynchronous obligation that
+     ``VSVulkanCoreInfo::semaphoreExportHandleType`` says the device allows
-     remains: retain source frames until your signalled value completes.
+     it, and take on the one asynchronous obligation that remains: retain source frames until your signalled value completes.
 The timeline itself needs no arranging — the frames you published it on keep it alive past your filter.

-   Not every producer's timeline is exportable — third party filters may not opt in — so when exportGPUSemaphore fails on an input, fall back to waitGPUFrame for that frame.
+   An input's pairs name one of the core's own timelines once getExportableFrameFilter has handed it over, and every core timeline is exportable when the capability exists, so the device side path is there whenever ``semaphoreExportHandleType`` is nonzero.
+An input you return rather than drop is taken back like the output: publish your completion on it too, since a pair published there replaces the hand-over's and must come after it.

 **Declare memory you allocate yourself.** A CUDA pool, a second Vulkan device or a video session allocates VRAM the core cannot see, and what it cannot see